From this video you’ll learn that…

 I mean, of course, because it is always important to look at local trends.
 After all, working in one country might not be working in another country, especially in EMEA.
 This is because there are so many cultural differences between the countries.

 So, a brand needs to be careful what they do in specific countries because there are also many legal regulations.
 So, in the end, it differs from country to country.
-So, this all needs to be kind of taken into consideration.
+So, this all needs to be taken into consideration.
 And like a simple example is, also now during COVID.
 So, if we look, some countries were fully open in terms of like; they didn’t have a lockdown, whereas others had a complete strict lockdown.

 So, if a brand would post a lot of outdoor content and content on festivals in groups in a country that is in lockdown, of course, it wouldn’t resonate with the people in the country.